chrismbah/strapi-devblog-readme/README.md

 - **Success Notification**: Upon successful submission, users receive a notification and are redirected to the new blog post.

 ### **Summary**
 The `WritePost` component provides a comprehensive experience for users to write blog posts with Markdown formatting, upload a cover image, and submit the post to the server.
 It offers visual feedback (image previews), handles loading states, and ensures that errors are displayed when necessary.
-The blog post is created and saved in two steps: content creation and image uploading, ensuring that each part is handled correctly.
+The blog post is created and saved in two steps: **content creation** and **image uploading**, ensuring that each part is handled correctly.

 # Hosting Your Application With Strapi
 Check the official documentation to read up on hosting your strapi application in more detail: [Strapi Hosting Documentation](https://docs.strapi.io/dev-docs/deployment).